 Since she was gone, I figured I could toss them into a potato salad and it would probably be delicious.

 I was correct.
-Not only is the salad awesome, but I highly recommend serving it with a handful of fresh watercress which gives it some extra bite.
+Not only is this Honey Mustard Potato Salad awesome, but I highly recommend serving it with a handful of fresh watercress which gives it some extra bite.
 For around thirty minutes or less, it’s a tough potato salad to beat and will knock any mayo-based version off the picnic table.

 1) Chop potatoes into about 1/2 inch pieces and boil in salted water until tender, about 8-10 minutes.

 2) Meanwhile, dice up red onion and celery.

 3) Whisk together olive oil with mustard and honey.

 4) When potatoes are done, drain well and add to bowl with other veggies.
 Pour in dressing and stir well to mix.

 5) Add capers and season salad with salt and pepper.

 The basics for this Honey Mustard Potato Salad are standard potato salad ingredients.
 I like to use new potatoes for potato salad.
 They aren’t quite as starchy and make for a better final salad I think.